 Care of the Earth | Care of the People | Share the Surplus

 The term permaculture refers to a nature-inspired design philosophy for creating permanent cultures by assuring their prerequisite— permanent, that is sustainable, agriculture.
 Mollison was concerned decades ago about the unsustainable nature of our fossil fuel economy.
 And as a forester, he was impressed with the stability and productivity of mature forests.
-He believed that humans could profitably copy many of the ideas we get from observing nature and applying them in gardens, towns, and structures we create.
+He believed that humans could profitably copy many of the ideas we get from observing nature and applying them in gardens, towns, and the farming systems we create.

 Broadly, permaculture is an effort to reduce labor needed and energy consumed in all aspects of human endeavour so that scarce resources are used to their max and waste is absolutely minimized.
 One concomitant of the effort to reduce waste and energy use is the effort to produce as much food as possible as close to where one lives as is practical.

 The permacultural method borrows heavily from a very accurate understanding of ecology, the efficiencies nature creates, and an effort to understand all technologies ancient and modern that might help.